shroukk/demoKsrtc/README.md

 # demoKsrtc
 # Selenium WebDriver Project - KSRTC Bus Booking

-This project demonstrates a Selenium WebDriver test script using the Page Object Model (POM) design pattern to automate the booking process on the KSRTC website. using datadriven scenario
+This project demonstrates a Selenium WebDriver test script using the Page Object Model (POM) design pattern to automate the booking process on the KSRTC website.
+Applying data driven Testing (DDT).
 The script performs the following actions:

 1. Opens the KSRTC website.